History of South America: Moche

-The Moche thrived on the north coast of Peru between the first and ninth century CE.
+The Moche thrived on the north coast of Peru between the first and ninth century AD.
 The heritage of the Moche comes down to us through their elaborate burials, excavated by former UCLA professor Christopher B. Donnan in association with the National Geographic Society.

 Skilled artisans, the Moche were a technologically advanced people who traded with faraway peoples, like the Maya.
 Knowledge about the Moche has been derived mostly from their ceramic pottery, which is carved with representations of their daily lives.
 They practiced human sacrifice, had blood-drinking rituals, and their religion incorporated non-procreative sexual practices (such as fellatio).

 Inca

 Holding their capital at the great puma-shaped city of Cuzco, the Inca civilization dominated the Andes region from 1438 to 1533.
 Known as Tawantin suyu, or "the land of the four regions," in Quechua, the Inca civilization was highly distinct and developed.
 Inca rule extended to nearly a hundred linguistic or ethnic communities, some 9 to 14 million people connected by a 25,000-kilometre road system.
 Cities were built with precise, unmatched stonework, constructed over many levels of mountain terrain.
 Terrace farming was a useful form of agriculture.
 There is evidence of excellent metalwork and successful skull surgery in Inca civilization.
 The Inca had no written language, but used quipu, a system of knotted strings, to record information.
 Ongoing Kiphu research suggests that the Inca used a phonetic system as a form of writing in the kiphu.
 Francisco Pizarro led the Spanish Conquest, which eventually led to the fall of the Incan Empire through the spread of disease and internal strife.